Igor9669/notifications-Angular-4-/README.md

     }

-Is very similar to createNotification, except that we dont need any parametrs here.
+Is very similar to createNotification, except that we dont need any parameters here.

 ## Further help